 3. What can you tell us about your dealings with the Hunt Brothers?

 I got an order from them that was a spread.
 It was inverted, an order desk error, and it would of cost them a fortune if I filled it.
 Instead I had the desk call them and I explained how to Nelson ‘Bunker’ Hunt how to fix it.
 I also told them how to layer orders in so they would get better fills.
 Bunker took me on to fill some of his order on the spot and I watched silver run up $4.00 from that day.
 Bunker past away aged 88, you can read the eulogy here.

-4. You are super connected across the global industry with your experience, where do you see prices being set in the next 10 years given the price manipulations we have seen from the bad actors in the industry?
+4. You are super connected across the global industry with your experience as a Precious Metals Dealer, where do you see prices being set in the next 10 years given the price manipulations we have seen from the bad actors in the industry?